top of page

 Planemaker, Providence, RI

 A mark.
 10" length, birch.
-The more common chamfer stop form of a tapered step and flute.
+Slight relief to wedge finial with the more common chamfer stop form ... a tapered step and flute.

 A mark.
 10" length, birch.
 A second example of the more common chamfer stop form of a tapered step and flute.